Armanini History, Family Crest & Coats of Arms

 The surname Armanini was first found in the city of Perugia in the 10th century, where members of the Armano family were counts and landowners.

 Early History of the Armanini family

-Another 113 words (8 lines of text) covering the years 1374, 1613, 1669 and 1608 are included under the topic Early Armanini History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Armanini research.
+Another 57 words (4 lines of text) covering the years 1374, 1613, 1669 and 1608 are included under the topic Early Armanini History in all our PDF Extended History products and printed products wherever possible.

 Armanini Spelling Variations

 In comparison with other European surnames, Italian surnames have a surprising number of forms.
 They reflect the regional variations and the many dialects of the Italian language, each with its own distinctive features.
 For example, in Northern Italy the typical Italian surname suffix is "i", whereas in Southern Italy it is "o".
 Additionally, spelling changes frequently occurred because medieval scribes and church officials often spelled names as they sounded rather than according to any specific spelling rules.
 The spelling variations in the name Armanini include Arman, Armani, Armanini, Armanni, Armanno, Armano, D'Arman, Armannino, Armannini, Armanino, Erman, Ermani, Ermanis, Ermanni, Ermanno and many more.

 Early Notables of the Armanini family (pre 1700)

 Prominent among members of the family was Pier Martire Armani (1613-1669), Italian painter from Reggio during the Baroque period; Vincenza Armani, who lived in Venice during the 16th century descended from a...